Zondax/izari-filecoin/README.md

 _Please visit our website at [zondax.ch](https://www.zondax.ch)_

 ---
+## 🚫 PROJECT NO LONGER MAINTAINED 🚫

+As of **2023-09-30**, this package is no longer actively maintained.
+The last version of the software will remain available, but future updates or bug fixes should not be expected.
+Users are encouraged to seek alternative solutions and are welcome to fork the project for continued development.

+---

 ## Introduction
 Izari Filecoin is a comprehensive set of tools designed to interact with Blockchains.
 With its focus on compatibility, it provides developers with a versatile and flexible solution that can be used across a range of environments,